Letters: Hands off our BBC – it belongs to the British public

 One factor that the BBC has clearly overlooked in its treatment of Gary Lineker is that he is not famous or followed on Twitter because he works for the corporation, unlike numerous other presenters whose reputations were forged by their TV or radio appearances.

-Mr Lineker has a place in the hearts of millions because of his graceful football skills, the memory of his scoring crucial goals in an England shirt which brought joy to a nation, and his distinction as a modest and courteous role model to all who would be classed as superstars.
+Lineker has a place in the hearts of millions because of his graceful football skills, the memory of his scoring crucial goals in an England shirt which brought joy to a nation, and his distinction as a modest and courteous role model to all who would be classed as superstars.

 It is the BBC’s reputation which is enhanced by his presence on Match of the Day, not the other way around.
 It will be their loss, not his, if he leaves.